KrishKoria/Webhook-Delivery-Service/README.md

     ```bash
     cp .env.example .env
     ```
-    - Configure your database and Redis settings in the `.env` file.
+    - Configure your database and Redis settings in the `.env` file, Refer to the **"Environment Variables"** section below for details.

       - For `TURSO_DATABASE_URL` and `TURSO_AUTH_TOKEN`, see the **"Local Database Setup"** section below for guidance on SQLite (local) or Turso Cloud.
       - For `REDIS_URL`, refer to the **"Redis Caching"** section if you plan to use Redis.